-- a) Any gathering over the maximum capacity of a Residence room. - b) Any organized event, activity or gathering that has not gained the approval of Residence Management.
+LEVEL 2 a) Any gathering over the maximum capacity of a Residence room. b) Any organized event, activity or gathering that has not gained the approval of Residence Management.

-21. UNAUTHORIZED ARTICLES

-Theft refers to the act of taking another person's property in residence without their permission.
+21. UNAUTHORIZED ARTICLES Theft refers to the act of taking another person's property in residence without their permission.
 Note: Only Refrigeration appliance supplied with the Room are to be used.
 No others, including mini fridges, are to be brought into the Room.
 Irons, toaster ovens, coffee makers, electric kettles protected by an automatic "shut off" may be used.
 In order for appliances to be approved for use in the Residence, they must bear a visible serial number and a CSA or RL identification tag.
+LEVEL 1 a) Possession of equipment, keys, appliances or furnishings not authorized by the Residence or Sheridan College.

-a) Possession of equipment, keys, appliances or furnishings not authorized by the Residence or Sheridan College.
+LEVEL 1 a) Possession of equipment, keys, appliances or furnishings not authorized by the Residence or Sheridan College.
 LEVEL 2 b) Theft or possession of stolen property.